ANTsX/ANTsPy/CONTRIBUTING.md

     return tuple(origin)
 ```

 And that's it!
-For more other return types, you should refer to the nanobind docs.
+More details about how to write Python code for ANTsPy is presented below.
+For other return types, consult the nanobind docs.
+However, most C++ types will be automatically converted to the corresponding Python types - both arguments and return values.

 ### Wrapping an ITK image